 Extending the Spine

-As we seek to lift up our head and to extend and balance the neck, we also usually find that to do so we must first extend and straighten our upper spine.
-And, as we try to do that, we usually find that we must extend our lower spine.
+As we seek to lift up our head and to extend and balance our neck, however, we also usually find that to do so we must first extend and straighten our upper spine.
+And, as we try to do that, we usually find that we must also extend our lower spine.
 This link of causality is one of the reasons why many teaches assert that a straight, extended spine is most important part of a meditation position.

 The most important thing in taking the meditation posture is to keep your spine straight … When your back gets straight, your mind will become quiet.